-With some distance from the initial shock of the pandemic, now is the perfect time to listen to your team and reflect on your communication from these past few months.
+No one could’ve predicted the challenges we would face amid COVID-19.
+And now, with some distance from the initial shock of the pandemic, is the perfect time to listen to your team and reflect on your communication.

 What’s working?
 What isn’t?
 What messages are being well received, and which are misunderstood?

 But this isn’t as easy as it sounds.
 In a world where all you can think about is what’s going to happen tomorrow, how do you prioritize listening and reflecting?

 Schedule Time to Reflect

 The pandemic has forced leaders to think on their feet, be extremely decisive and pivot frequently.
 In such a fast-paced environment, it’s crucial to take the time to reflect to make sure the decisions you’re making on the fly are still aligned with your business goals.
 Pencil this time in your calendar as you would an important meeting.
 Reflection is a crucial role of a leader, and it’s important to make the time.

 At Franco, we set specific time aside to review and reflect.
 In fact, reflection was one of Franco’s 2020 goals even before the pandemic hit, so thankfully, we’ve had some time to create this habit.
 So, how do we reflect?